byterubpay/byterub-site/CONTRIBUTING.md

 ## License

-Copyright (c) 2017 The Monero Project
+Copyright (c) 2017 The ByteRub Project

 ## Language

-The "Monero Site Maintainer Team" is defined in this document as the following users:
+The "ByteRub Site Maintainer Team" is defined in this document as the following users:
 - fluffypony
 - anonimal

 ### Development Process

-- Maintainers MUST NOT merge pull requests in less than 168 hours (1 week) unless deemed urgent by the Monero Site Maintainer Team
+- Maintainers MUST NOT merge pull requests in less than 168 hours (1 week) unless deemed urgent by the ByteRub Site Maintainer Team